Massachusetts Route 80: Route description

 The highway crosses over the new highway portion of U.S. Route 44 in Kingston, but there is no interchange; however, Commerce Way in Plymouth provides access between the two highways.
 Route 80 ends at Route 3A in Kingston along the Jones River between Routes 3 and 106.

 The state highway portion of the road is also concurrent with the Claire Saltonstall Bikeway which runs for 135 miles between Boston and Cape Cod.

 Points of interest

 Parting Ways Cemetery, a 94 acre site containing the burial grounds of four former slaves who fought in the American Revolutionary War and their families, is on this highway in Plymouth, near the Kingston town line.

-Sacred Heart High School and Camp Mishannock, a summer camp for girls along Lake Providence, are on the Kingston portion of this highway.
+Sacred Heart School and Camp Mishannock, a summer camp for girls along Lake Providence, are on the Kingston portion of this highway.